Egghead (Marvel Comics): Elihas Starr

-Egghead was still obsessed with Pym and engineered the man's disgrace.
-Egghead approached Pym (who was operating as Yellowjacket at the time) with a prosthetic arm that he wished to give to Trish to make amends for his previous deeds.
-After the arm was installed, Egghead informed Pym that the arm contained a bomb that would be detonated unless Pym complied with Egghead's commands.
-Egghead had Pym attempt to rob a national treasury of adamantium, and Pym was caught and arrested by the Avengers.
-With Pym apparently out of the way, Egghead then formed the third Masters of Evil as part of a plot against the Avengers.
+Egghead is still obsessed with Pym and engineers the man's disgrace.
+Egghead approaches Pym (who was operating as Yellowjacket at the time) with a prosthetic arm that he wishes to give to Trish to make amends for his previous deeds.
+After the arm is installed, Egghead informed Pym that it contains a bomb that will detonate unless Pym complies with Egghead's commands.
+Egghead has Pym attempt to rob a national treasury of adamantium, and Pym is caught and arrested by the Avengers.
+With Pym apparently out of the way, Egghead forms the third Masters of Evil as part of a plot against the Avengers.

-Egghead then sent his Masters of Evil to kidnap Pym from his own trial, making it appear as if Pym himself had staged a rescue.
-The attempt was successful and Egghead instructed Pym to construct an anti-aging device.
-Subsequently, Pym goaded Egghead into letting him test the machine himself.
-However, the device turned out to be a weapon system, and he single-handedly defeated the assembled Masters of Evil.
-The Avengers arrived too late to be of assistance, but Hawkeye arrived at the laboratory in time to see the defeated Egghead about to shoot Hank in the back out of spite with his energy blaster.
-Hawkeye shot an arrow into Egghead's gun barrel.
-The gun misfired, causing an accidental explosion of the energy blaster which killed Egghead instantly, with Hawkeye avenging the death of his brother Barney Barton at Egghead's hands years ago.
-Days later, his ashes were scattered by Pym and Trish in a private ceremony.
+Egghead sends the Masters of Evil to kidnap Pym from his own trial, making it appear as if Pym himself had staged a rescue.
+The attempt is successful and Egghead instructs Pym to construct an anti-aging device.
+Subsequently, Pym goads Egghead into letting him test the machine himself.
+However, the device turns out to be a weapon system, and he single-handedly defeated the assembled Masters of Evil.
+The Avengers arrive too late to be of assistance, but Hawkeye arrives at the laboratory in time to see the defeated Egghead about to shoot Pym in the back out of spite with his energy blaster.
+Hawkeye shoots an arrow into Egghead's gun barrel, causing it to misfire.
+This causes an accidental explosion that kills Egghead instantly.

-Arnim Zola later created a proto-husk of Egghead as part of his Corpse Corps.
-Deadpool fought and killed Egghead's proto-husk, who then had a small bird pop out of its skull.

-A flashback in Fall of the Hulks: Alpha showed that Egghead was a member of the Intelligencia.
+A flashback in Fall of the Hulks: Alpha showed that Egghead was a member of the Intelligencia prior to his death.

-Egghead is later resurrected by a "rejuvetech serum" and creates the A.I.Vengers.
+Egghead is resurrected by a "rejuvetech serum" and creates the A.I.Vengers.
 Computer technician Raz Malhotra eventually escapes Egghead's control and shuts down the A.I.vengers.

-Egghead is later hired by Darren Cross to work for Cross Technological Enterprises.
-To help control Cross's Pym Particle abilities, Egghead provides the Yellowjacket armor for him to wear.
-Egghead later accompanies Cross and Crossfire in attacking Scott Lang's trial.
+Egghead is hired by Darren Cross to work for Cross Technological Enterprises.
+To help control Cross's Pym Particle abilities, Egghead provides the Yellowjacket armor for his use.

 Robot

 A robot version of Egghead appears as a member of the new Young Avengers.
-Although his original programming was "to respect all human life", the female neo-Nazi Big Zero (who seems to have a relationship with him) reprogrammed him to hate minorities.
+Although his original programming was "to respect all human life", Big Zero reprogrammed him to hate minorities.
+Egghead later appears as a member of Zodiac's army, the Masters of Evil, and the A.I.

-Egghead is later recruited by the villain Zodiac (who was the benefactor of the Young Masters) to join his army.

-In Avengers Undercover, Egghead joins the Masters of Evil.

-During the "Iron Man 2020" event, Egghead appears as a member of the A.I.
 Army.